green255/docker-compose-laravel/README.md

 1. Have [Docker installed](https://docs.docker.com/docker-for-mac/install/) and running
 2. Clone this repo into your project's directory ```git clone https://github.com/green255/docker-compose-laravel.git <my project dir>```
 3. Ensure that the docker environment variables (<project root>/setup.env) are correct for your setup.
-4. With your terminal in the project directory spin up the containers for the application by running `docker-compose up --build nginx`.
-   (Bringing up the Docker Compose network with `nginx` instead of just using `up`, ensures that only our site's containers are brought up at the start instead of all of the command containers as well, but it's okay to leave it out also)

 ### Incorporating Project's Code
 Before following either of the subsequent paths you will need to run the following: